One of the proudest moments in East Bierley's history when they won the National Village Cup at Lord's in 1979

 His brother Anthony who forged a long and successful career with Yorkshire CC made his mark with Bierley in 1994 with 785 runs.

-McGrath’s First Class record was 14,698 runs, with a top score of 211, and he also 134 wickets with his little seamers.
-He could consider himself unlucky to have just played in four Test matches for England having averaged 40.20 with a highest score of 81.
+McGrath’s First Class record was 14,698 runs, with a top score of 211, and also 134 wickets with his `little seamers’.
+He could consider himself unlucky to have just played in 4 test matches for England having averaged 40.20 with a highest score of 81.

 Part of the 1991 Priestley Cup winning side was former Yorkshire & Nottinghamshire left arm seamer Mike Bore who took 47 league wickets at 18.36.

-A doughty campaigner on the county circuit he took 372 first class wickets at 30.22 with a best of 8-89.
+A doughty campaigner on the county circuit he took 372 first-class wickets at 30.22 with a best of 8-89.
 He conceded 2.43 runs per over, bowling a mixture of accurate swing and seam.
-He was a noted rabbit with the bat, with a highest score of just 37not out in 158 innings, and an average of 8.24.
-He took 139 wickets in one day cricket.
+He was a noted rabbit with the bat, with a highest score of just 37* in 158 innings, and an average of 8.24.
+He took 139 wickets in one-day cricket.

-Opening bowlers Andy Cutts and Mark Beardshall formed a formidable pair in this era, with effective back-up from spinner David Jay who was destined to join the 1,000 wicket club.
+Opening bowlers Andy Cutts and Mark Bearshall formed a formidable pair in this era, with effective back-up from spinner David Jay who was destined to join the thousand wicket club.

 Beardshall was another player with county links having played eight matches for Derbyshire.
 In his first class career he took 12 wickets with a best performance of 4-68, and a top score with the bat of 25.
 In league cricket he was known as an abrasive fast bowler who thrived on taking no prisoners.